Not Going to Church

 I think it was Reggie McNeal who first said, “People…are not leaving the church because they have lost their faith.
 They are leaving to preserve their faith.”

 However, there are a growing number of viable alternatives.
-For my friend it is a house church.
-For others is may be a “small group,” a parachurch organization, or simply an intentional meeting with others who share their faith journey or faith questions.
+For my friend, it is a house church.
+For others it may be a “small group,” a parachurch organization, or simply an intentional meeting with others who share their faith journey or faith questions.

 To the disenfranchised, I encourage you not to give up.
 Keep seeking until you find the spiritual community that your heart longs for.
 It is out there.

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.